vitalikulsha/UpSkill_Lab1_JavaBasics/Design/GameCheckers.md

 # Requirements for a system
 ## Functional requirements
 1. Object of the game: pieces (checkers) and a board.
-2. Number of players: automatic 1, optional 2 (play against each other)
+2. Number of players: automatic 1 (play with computer), optional 2 (play against each other)
 3. At the start of the game, the pieces are automatically placed in position.
 4. Victory:
     * by agreement of the parties;